 Would you like to learn more about this or similar projects?

-A track network is exposed to many things, especially train traffic.
-It exerts high dynamic forces on the track, which consists of rail, ties and ballast, deforms and returns to its original position as an elastic system.
-But not in the long term.
-That is why the track network must be regularly maintained.
-For this purpose, tamping machines from Plasser & Theurer in Linz are used.
-The tamping machine that levels, lifts, straightens and tamps the track bed is as individual as the track network.
+A track network is exposed to many forces caused by train traffic and resulting in the need to a regular maintenance.
+This purpose is fulfilled by tamping machines from Plasser & Theurer in Linz.
+The tamping machine that levels, lifts, straightens, and tamps the track bed is as individual as the track network.

 Would you like to know in more detail how FIT solved this problem?
-Then we look forward to hearing from you!
+We look forward to hearing from you!

 Ensure reliability and planning certainty with 3D-printed spare parts.
 Now.Learn more >